 Grist House Brewing

-Located in Millvale, just a few blocks from Draai Laag, is Grist House Brewing.
-Grist House features a wide range of beers covering all the styles you would normally expect from a brewery.
+Located in Millvale, Grist House Brewing features a wide range of beers covering all the styles you would normally expect from a brewery.
 Of course, they are on this list because they do a very good job crafting delicious beers.
 For my taste, their IPAs are deliciously bitter, and I’ve been told by others that their non-hoppy beers are on-point as well.

 During the summer months, Grist House has a great outdoor beer garden where guests can enjoy their delicious brews.
 Grist House is also dog-friendly, and several dogs were hanging out inside the tasting room during my visit on a busy Friday night.